orobix/quadra/docs/tutorials/examples/segmentation.md

     When defining the `idx_to_class` dictionary, the keys should be the class index and the values should be the class name.
 The class index starts from 1.

-In the final configuration experiment we have specified the path to the dataset, batch size, split files, gpu device, experiment name and toggled some evaluation options.
+In the final configuration experiment we have specified the path to the dataset, batch size, split files, GPU device, experiment name and toggled some evaluation options.

-By default data will be logged to mlflow if it is [configured properly](/tutorials/install.html#mlflow-credentials).
-If mlflow is not available it's possible to configure a simple csv logger by adding an override to the file above:
+By default data will be logged to `Mlflow`.
+If `Mlflow` is not available it's possible to configure a simple csv logger by adding an override to the file above:

 ```yaml
 # @package _global_